cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-overview.md

 IBM Cloud is a set of cloud computing services including both PaaS and IaaS .
 IBM IaaS can deploy and access virtualized IT resources, such as compute power, storage and network on the Internet.
-Bare-metal or vitual servers are also available for computations.
+Bare-metal or virtual servers are also available for computations.
 Using IBM Cloud PaaS, users can use IBM services to create, manage and run different types of applications.